Tools to automatise WRF-Chem runs with re-initialised meteorology.

 User guide created by Luke Conibear (firstname.lastname@example.org).

-Helpful additions from Helen Burns, Carly Reddington, Ben Silver, Laura Kiely, Thomas Thorp, Ailish Graham, Douglas Lowe, Scott Archer-Nicholls, and Edward Butt.
+Helpful additions from Helen Burns, Carly Reddington, Ben Silver, Laura Kiely, Thomas Thorp, Ailish Graham, Douglas Lowe, Scott Archer-Nicholls, Edward Butt, and Lauren Fleming.

 WRFotron uses pre-built executables on ARC4 from CEMAC (for University of Leeds users).
 Everything required is loaded in